bsmRabbi/CryptoVision_Codes/README.md

 CryptoVision Dataset Code Repository
-This repository contains all the Python code used to create the CryptoVision dataset as described in the data article, “CryptoVision: A Comprehensive Dataset for Crypto News and Trend Prediction.
+This repository contains all the Python code used to create the CryptoVision dataset as described in the data article, “CryptoVision: A Comprehensive Dataset for Crypto News and Trend Prediction"

 Files:
 - Data scraping